dsi-clinic/2023-clinic-perpetual/code/README.md

   this file will using the data and request the time duration between each stop from mapbox direction API and than accumulates all the time plus 5 min picking up or drop up time at each stop.

+# RouteViz.py
+  data: FUE's in order of route

+  this file will graph routes from an order of locations using free libraries and will output routes in HTML format.

+# optimize_cvrp_galv.py
+  This script will run simulations of Google ORTools' Capacited Vehicles Routing Problem (CVRP) to determine the optimal number of trucks and routes to deploy in Galveston.

+#